Chargeback Rebuttal Letters: Explanation and Samples

 - A summary of your evidence and how it demonstrates the legitimacy of the original transaction

-The last bullet is extremely important, because this is essentially your case for why the cardholder's dispute is not legitimate and why you should be able to keep the money from the transaction.
+The last bullet is extremely important, because this is essentially your case for why the cardholder's dispute is not legitimate and why the funds should be returned to you.

 Dear [Name of Recipient],

 I write this rebuttal letter contesting chargeback [number] for [dollar amount].
-The chargeback reason code is Services Not Rendered.
-As we demonstrate here, the transaction identified above represents the legitimate purchase of a watch from our online store.
+The chargeback reason code is 13.1 - Merchandise/Services Not Received.
+As we demonstrate here, the transaction identified above represents the legitimate purchase of a watch from our online store, which was delivered to the customer.
 I am attaching the following pieces of evidence:

-Attachment A: a digital receipt from the cardholder's purchase designating the cardholder's use of their card.
+- Attachment A: a digital receipt from the cardholder's purchase.

-If there are any other requirements we should meet or any information you need, please contact me directly and I will respond as soon as possible.
+If there is any further information you need, please contact me directly and I will respond as soon as possible.
 I look forward to hearing from you.

 [email address/phone number]

 For other examples, you can take a look at these real-world rebuttal letters that resulted in successful chargeback reversals:

 - Fraudulent rebuttal letter - Subsequent recurring

 - Partial refund rebuttal letter - Chargeback for full amount